shipwrecked in the storm of life

 (5) And when we had sailed through the sea along the coast of Cilicia and Pamphylia, we landed at Myra in Lycia.

 These first five verses are a detailed explanation of where the ship journeyed on the first part of the voyage.
 Paul and some other political prisoners, who were headed for Rome, were put into the charge of a centurion named Julius.
-Julius was the commander of a cohort.
-A cohort was a band of soldiers numbering between four hundred and six hundred men.
-Since Julius was leading an Augustan cohort, he was probably working directly for Caesar.
+A cohort was a band of soldiers numbering four hundred and eighty (480) men.
+Typically, a cohort consisted of six centuries (eighty men per century).
+Julius was the commander of one of those centuries.
+Since Julius was part an Augustan cohort, he was probably working directly for Caesar.
 This would allow him to commandeer any vessel large enough to suit his needs and purposes.

 The ship started out from Caesarea (see map) and followed the coast northward to the port town of Sidon.
 When they left Sidon the skipper wanted to sail in a straight line past the island of Cypress to Myra.
 Unfortunately, the winds and waves were against them and they had to take the long route along the coast.
 The advantage in taking the long route was that they could use the island of Cypress to shield them from the weather.
 The winds and waves would be much calmer in the lee of the island.
 Although the trip would be much smoother, it would also be twice as long.